playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/advanced-rendering/multiple-render-targets.md

 ### Standard Materials

-When rendering using StandardMaterial into Multiple Render Targets (MRT), it is necessary to override the output shader chunk to direct values to additional color buffers.
-It is important to note that the modification in this example does not affect gl_FragColor, which is used for the forward pass output in target 0.
-If you wish to override it as well, you can output values to pcFragColor0 as well.
+When rendering using `StandardMaterial` into Multiple Render Targets (MRT), it is necessary to override the output shader chunk to direct values to additional color buffers.
+It is important to note that the modification in this example does not affect `gl_FragColor`, which is used for the forward pass output in target 0.
+If you wish to override it as well, you can output values to `pcFragColor0` as well.

 ```javascript
 materials.forEach((material) => {